front-seat/fec-data/README.md

 ./scripts/run.sh
 ```

-Pop open the requisite URL and rejoice.
+Pop open http://localhost:2222/ and you should see the app.